LukasWoodtli/WebPage/pelican/content/unix_directory_structure.md

 # Procfs

-The `/proc` file system is a pseudo filesystem that allows to get informations from the kernel mainly information about running processes.
+The `/proc` file system is a pseudo filesystem that allows to get informations from the kernel.

 The man page can be found with: `man 5 proc`

+There are also informations available in the `/sys` file system.

 ## Processes